 My initial financial outlay was just under £2,000.
 That was for fares, accommodation, insurance and equipment needed (eg kettle and fan etc).
 The living costs on campus were lower than here.

-Personally the study abroad experience has given me an inner confidence and the opportunity to experience first-hand Caribbean culture.
+The study abroad experience has given me an inner confidence and the opportunity to experience Caribbean culture first-hand.
 I hope to use the experience to enhance my degree and future projects.

 Tips for students:

-- Use student card to maximum effect – get up to half price entry to most tourist sites.
+- use the student card to maximum effect – get up to half price entry to most tourist sites

 Miriam Kuhn, autumn 08/09 Canisius College, New York state

 I went on exchange to Canisius College in the autumn semester of 2008/2009 and loved every second of it.
-If you are thinking of exchanging to Canisius College, I could give you a tonne of reasons why you are about to make the best decision of your life so far, but that would probably be going a bit overboard.
+If you are thinking of going on an exchange to Canisius College, I could give you a ton of reasons why you are about to make the best decision of your life so far, but that would probably be going a bit overboard.
 Instead, I've chosen my top 10 reasons to help convince you.

-Buffalo is located in New York State, just one hour from New York.
+Buffalo is located in New York State, just one hour from New York city.
 Buffalo Airport is located only 15 minutes' drive from your dorm at Canisius and low-cost airline Jet Blue operates several times a day, taking you directly to New York’s J F Kennedy Airport.
 If you want to enjoy some time in the “Big Apple”, Canisius really is the place to be.
 You'll also be a mere 20 minutes from Niagara Falls and the Canadian border, allowing a day trip to Toronto anytime.
-Buffalo itself has lots to offer too.
-It's home to both the Sabres and the Buffalo Bills, two world famous sports teams – watching a match is a breathtaking experience.
+Buffalo itself has lots to offer.
+It's home to both the Sabres and the Buffalo Bills, two famous sports teams – watching a match is a breathtaking experience.